thehackerwithin/berkeley/_posts/2014-10-15-mocdown-and-threading.markdown

 ## Aaron Culich : BRC

 Aside: One of the places where tests break down is in concurrency, actually!
-Aaron recommends a book "The Problem With Threads" by [Edward Lee](http://www.eecs.berkeley.edu/Pubs/TechRpts/2006/EECS-2006-1.pdf).
+Aaron recommends a paper "The Problem With Threads" by [Edward Lee](http://www.eecs.berkeley.edu/Pubs/TechRpts/2006/EECS-2006-1.pdf).
 He also offers us some choice quotes: